Berson-VLSI-Design/pynq-cnn-accelerator/README.md

 ## Authors

-Developed as part of the VLSI / Embedded Systems Design coursework — **Berson VLSI Design Group**.
+Developed as part of the ARM-SOC Hackathon team.

 ---